-TIP: Read our post from the best places to visit on Russia’s Golden Ring
+TIP: Read our post on the best places to visit in Russia’s Golden Ring

 When you have chosen your preferred route for your Trans-Siberian Railway trip, it is time to choose your stops.
 It is possible to travel the whole journey in one go.
-But we do recommend to stop en route to your destination.
-Russia has so much to see, so it would be sad to miss out a stop there.
+But we do recommend stopping en route to your destination.
+Russia has so much to see, so it would be sad to miss out on a stop there.

 Depending on the time you have, you can almost have unlimited stops.
 If you follow the mainline, there are several interesting places in Russia to visit.
 Perm, Yekaterinburg, Omsk, Novosibirsk, Irkutsk (Lake Baikal) and Ulan Ude are all recommended places to stop, among many others.